 90 Scary Movies That Aren’t Rated R

 I just realized that I have done you a disservice.
 As a fellow LDS-lady, I don’t usually watch Rated-R movies because I’m not supposed to.
 But, that doesn’t stop me from wanting to get into the Halloween spirit and watch something really scary during the month of October.
+I have one of the best music systems for homes and it makes the movies so much more scary.
+It’s fun though!

 Because of this internal drive towards the creepy, I have amassed a library of actually scary, creepy and suspenseful movies that are relatively appropriate for anyone over the age of 13.
 And, in addition, most of these are incredibly disturbing and scary.